 Can you jump taller than masai?

-Safaris are not just about seeing wildlife, but also a time of fun.
-When you have a local Masai guide as your driver (which you should) you are sure to have lots of it.
-When they tell you some scary stories about animals, be prepared to discount some of it.
+Safaris are not just about seeing wildlife but also about having fun.
+When you have a local Masai guide as your driver (which you should), you will surely have lots of it.
+When they tell you some scary stories about animals, be prepared to discount some of them.
 You also learn a lot about the culture and traditions of Masai tribes from them, which in itself is an enriching experience.
-One of that is that the man who jumps the highest gets the girls for marriage.
-So, here is a Masai guide trying to woo two of our lady guests in his own ways!
+One of those is that the man who jumps the highest gets the girls for marriage.
+So, here is a Masai guide trying to woo two of our lady guests in his ways!

 6. Do a balloon safari